GMOD/jb2export/README.md

 Static exports of JBrowse 2 rendering.

-## Prerequisites

-You don't need to have JBrowse 2 installed to use this tool.
-The tool can generate images using files on your hard drive or from remote files.
-So, all you need to run this tool is

-- NodeJS v12+

 ## Screenshot

 ![](img/1.png)

 More examples [EXAMPLES.md](EXAMPLES.md)

+## Prerequisites

+- NodeJS v12+

+Technically, you don't even need to have JBrowse 2 installed to use this tool, just see setup steps below: it works entirely as a command line program without any web server or external JBrowse 2 setup

 ## Setup